mdaya/topmed_imputation/README.md

 <code>unzip\_results.sh \<impute\_\dir> \<zip\_password\></code>

-### To download and unzip files directly to a Seven Bridges project
+### To download and unzip files directly to a Seven Bridges Biodata Catalyst project

+Use unzip\_imp\_server\_results.cwl to create a Seven Bridges tool.
+The docker image in the Dockerfile describes the compute environment required for running the tool.

+The imputation server will send an email with a download link once the imputations are done.
+Use the unzip\_imp\_server\_results.cwl tool to download and unzip files.
+The URL from the example curl command should be used to set the curl\_url parameter, and the provided password from the email shoud be used for the zip\_pwd parameter.